arnold-almeida/CakePHP-Media-Plugin/README.markdown

 ``Do you want to create it now?  ``
 ``[n] > n``
 </pre>

+##Upload and View Image
-5. Set the model as media transfer user
+1. Set the model as media transfer user
 <pre>
 ``<?php``
 ``class User extends AppModel {``